Zawarib: Families

-The major families in Zawarib are: Naddour, Matar, Nader, Farah, Farfour, Saoud, Chahoud, Wehbe, Fakhoury, Habib, Daas, Greige, Nabout and Tohme.
+The major families in Zawarib are: Naddour, Matar, Nader, Farah, Farfour, Saoud, Chahoud, Wehbe, Fakhoury, Habib, Daas, Greige, and Tohme.

 Education and Employment

-There is a relatively high literacy in the village.
-A few prominent Ph.D. holders, and much more Master’s degrees holders especially among the young generation.
+There is a relatively high literacy rate in the village.
+A few prominent Ph.D. holders, and many with Master’s degrees, especially among the young generation.
 The most prominent intellectual personality from Zawarib is Dr. Suheil Farah, a professor in history who was the first foreigner to be granted the highest award of the Russian Academy and a nominee for Nobel Peace Prize in 2018.
 Other occupations include: Doctors, lawyers, teachers, engineers, and employees in the public sector.
-Many of the poorly educated youth are enrolled in the Lebanese Army and Internal Security Forces with many highly ranked officers among them.
+Many of the poorly educated youth are enrolled in the Lebanese Army and Internal Security Forces, with many highly ranked officers among them.